Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Opportunity is missed by most people because it is dressed in overalls and looks like work.
+> The greatest gift that you can give to others is the gift of unconditional love and acceptance.

 <!-- QUOTE_END -->